vinaychilukuri/vinaychilukuri.github.io/_cases/1 - sadhguru-app_edited.md

 Touched by the insight of Sadhguru and deep experience that I had felt through ISHA foundation's yoga programs, I signed up as a volunteer.

 ## Problem Definition
 The various offerings of ISHA were scattered across 42 websites!
-As a result, the experience was totally fragmented and a more fundamental problem being the key information was not at all discoverable.
+As a result, the experience was totally fragmented with a fundamental problem -- the key information was not at all discoverable.

 Team ISHA wanted to build a mobile experience to bring the key offerings of ISHA under one umbrella.
 A larger website consolidation project was part of the plan, at a later stage.